John Peake 1958 - 2020 - Obituary

-Survivors include: his wife of 23 years, Janice Peake; one son, Michael Morris of Bardstown; one grandson, Tyler Morris; two sisters, Judy Colvin (Ronnie) of Cox's Creek and Jacqueline Boone (Eddie) of Bardstown; five brothers, Eddie Peake (Mary Ellen) of Saint Francis, Chester Peake (Cindy Pylant) of Alvord, Texas, Jerry Peake of Cox's Creek, Ronnie Peake (Julie) of Lebanon, and Allen Peake of Saint Francis.
+Survivors include his wife of 23 years, Janice Peake; one son, Michael Morris, of Bardstown; one grandson, Tyler Morris; two sisters, Judy Colvin (Ronnie), of Cox's Creek and Jacqueline Boone (Eddie), of Bardstown; five brothers, Eddie Peake (Mary Ellen), of St. Francis, Chester Peake (Cindy Pylant), of Alvord, Texas, Jerry Peake, of Cox's Creek, Ronnie Peake (Julie), of Lebanon, and Allen Peake, of St. Francis.

-Funeral services will be held at 11 a.m.
-Monday, June 22, at Saint Francis of Assisi Catholic Church, 6785 Highway 52, Loretto, with burial in the church cemetery.
-Deacon Joseph R. Dant will preside.
+The funeral will be 11 a.m.
+Monday, June 22, at St. Francis of Assisi Catholic Church, 6785 Highway 52 in Loretto.
+The Rev. Deacon Joseph R. Dant will preside.
+Burial will follow in the church cemetery.

 Visitation is 3-8 p.m.
-Sunday at Mattingly Funeral Home, 195 Holy Cross Road, Loretto, with a prayer service at 7 p.m.
+Sunday, June 21, at Mattingly Funeral Home, 195 Holy Cross Road in Loretto, with a prayer service at 7 p.m.

 Pallbearers are his brothers and his son.